logo

 • Coconut oil.
 Some studies have shown coconut oil to effectively ease mild to moderate eczema symptoms.

 • Sedating antihistamines or antibiotics.
 These medications can help reduce itchiness and help you fall asleep at night.
-Your dermatologist or primary care provider can provide additional guidance on these medications.
+Your dermatologist or a primary care provider can provide additional guidance on these medications.

 • Bandaging the affected skin.
 This protects the affected skin from the elements.